hasura/graphql-engine/manual/postgres/index.rst

 on a cluster.
 An admin user for the database is also configured by default.

 The :doc:`Data microservice <../data/index>` provides JSON and GraphQL APIs over the Postgres database.
 Also, the ``Data`` section of the :doc:`API console <../api-console/index>` provides a UI to interact with the database.
+Due to these, one hardly ever has to deal with the database directly for most common use cases.

 See:
 ^^^^